 batect automatically checks for updates at most once every 24 hours and displays a notification if a newer version is available.

 Passing this flag will disable both the update check and notification.

 Force a particular output style (

-batect offers three styles of output:
+batect offers four styles of output:

 fancyis best for interactive use, providing very clean output about the current state of execution and showing output from only the task container

 simpleis best for non-interactive use (eg. on CI), providing a log of what happened and showing output from only the task container

 quietdisplays only the output from the task and error messages from batect